kematzy/stormpath-ruby-samples/README.md

     cd bin/
     ruby stormpath.rb file ~/.stormpath/your_stormpath_api_key.yml -o tenant

 This will print out your Tenant data (e.g. name, link to applications and directories).
+If you see your Tenant's @properties printed, you've successfully communicated with Stormpath via the Ruby SDK!